hillhacks/website/pages/faq.md

 ### When...?

 When can I come?
-: The unconference, school programme and set-up for the main conference all begin on 18<sup>th</sup> May 2018.
+: The unconference and set-up for the main conference all begin on 18<sup>th</sup> May 2018.
 We have the venue until 31<sup>st</sup>
   May 2018.
 If you would like to come earlier or stay later, you should make your own arrangements.
 Contact the [mailing list][ml] for pointers.